Crunchyroll EMEA: Anime Digital Network

 Anime Digital Network is a French video on demand service dedicated to streaming anime content to French-speaking territories.
 The business was a partnership between Crunchyroll EMEA (though Kazé) and Média-Participations subsidiary Citel.
 Crunchyroll relinquished its ownership of Anime Digital Network on July 27, 2022, with Média-Participations becoming the full owner of the business.

 Anime on Demand

 Anime on Demand was a German video on demand service dedicated to streaming anime content to German-speaking territories.
 It shut down on December 8, 2021, with all content being merged into Crunchyroll.

 Kazé

 Kazé was a French division of Crunchyroll EMEA, and is responsible for the distribution of anime and manga within France and other French-speaking regions.
 Kazé also operated in German territories through Crunchyroll SA and Crunchyroll GmbH as well in the British market in collaboration with Manga Entertainment UK, now known as Crunchyroll UK and Ireland.
 On June 1, 2022, Crunchyroll announced that Kazé would be rebranded as Crunchyroll.
 The rebranding became effective on October 1, 2022.
+HarperCollins would later relaunch the company in April 2026 after it acquired Crunchyroll's French and German manga publishing service, with Kazé included.